Arctursus12/csc222/README.md

 # csc222
 CSC 222 (2024-2025) Course repository.
 Links to the specific assignments, organized by week, will be added below.
+Every chapter/assignment will include a markdown file containing some relevant info.
 A copy of the specific doctest version I am/was using is also available within the repository.

 ## Week of Tuesday, November 12, 2024